Appearance

 Essentially, occlusion only turns off genes (fully or partially), it doesn't turn on genes that aren't already present.

-Occluded areas will behave as if the gene was not there at all, for example a cremello which has blue eyes and light hooves/horns will have brown eyes and dark hooves/horn where the cream was occluded.
+Areas where a gene was occluded will behave as if the gene was not there at all, for example a cremello which has blue eyes, pink skin and light hooves/horns will have brown eyes and dark skin, hooves and horns in areas where the cream was occluded.